redhat-performance/wppt/README.md

 }
 ```

-`wppt` will then send and HTTP post request to `target_webhook` with the following payload:
+`wppt` will then send an HTTP post request to the `target_webhook` defined on the yaml with the following payload:
 ```json
 {
     "data": {